ILIAS-eLearning/ILIAS/src/UI/JF_PROPOSAL.md

 # Jour Fixe Proposal to introduce an UI-Framework

+Rules in this proposal are formulated according to [RFC2119](https://www.ietf.org/rfc/rfc2119.txt).

+## Rules for Consumers

+* Consumers of the UI framework MUST only use the UI-Factory provided via the dependency injection container `$DIC->UIFactory()`.
+The factory implements the interface \ILIAS\UI\Factory.

+## Rules for Implementors

+### Interfaces to Factories

+The definition of the interface to the main factory of the framework is located in src/UI/Factory.php.

+* All factory interfaces aside from the main factory MUST be located in the folder src/UI/Factory and the Namespace \ILIAS\UI\Factory.
+* Every factory interfaces aside from the main factory MUST be instantiable via the main factory interface or successive calls to factories returned by the main factory interface.
+* All methods of every factory interface MUST have a name in camel case starting with a lower case letter.
+* All methods of every factory interface MUST only return other factories or UI- components.
+If returning another factory, the method is considered to represent an abstract node in the taxonomy of the Kitchen Sink.
+If returning an UI-component, the method is considered to represent a concrete UI-component in the Kitchen Sink.
+The decamelcased name of the method is considered to be the name of the abstract node or concrete UI component in the Kitchen Sink.
+* If a method of a factory returns another factory, it MUST NOT have parameters.
+* If a method of a factory returns an UI-component it MAY have parameters.
+* All methods of every factory MUST be documented in a PHP DocBlock.
+* The documentation of all methods of every factory:
+    * MUST include a first part in YAML notation containing information for the Kitchen Sink.
+    * MUST include a documentation of the parameters and return values according to PHPDoc-format.
+    * MUST separate the block containing Kitchen Sink information from the block containing documentation of parameters by an empty line in the DocBlock.
+* The block in the documentation containing Kitchen Sink information:
+    * SHOULD contain a text field `example` containing a PHP example that show cases the usage, if the documented method represents a UI-component
+    * MUST contain a field `description` that is a dictionary containing one or more than one of the following text fields:
+        * `purpose` - describes the usage scenario of the component
+        * `composition` - describes how the component is composed with other components
+        * `effect` - describes visual effects that relate to the item
+        * `rival` - describes other components fulfilling a similar function
+    * MAY contain a text field `background` that gives academic information
+    * MUST contain a text field `context` that describes occurences and prevalence of the control if the method describes a concrete UI component.
+      If the method represents an abstract node in the in the Kitchen Sink taxonomy it MUST NOT contain a `context` field.
+    * MAY contain a text field `featurewiki` that contains links to relevant articles in the feature wiki.
+    * MAY contain a field `rules` that contains one or more than one of the following fields `usage`, `interaction`, `wording`, `style`, `ordering`, `responsiveness`, `accessibility`, where
+        * each of the contained fields MUST contain at least one rule for the proposed Kitchen Sink entry
+        * every rule MUST have a successive number
+        * the number of a rule MUST NOT be changed
+        * a rule MAY keep its number upon minor changes in the rule
+        * rules MUST be formulated according to [RFC2119](https://www.ietf.org/rfc/rfc2119.txt)

+### Interfaces to UI-components.

+### Implementations of Factories

+## Processes

+* The introduction of

 We herby propose the introduction of an UI-Framework for ILIAS with the following properties: